Outwardly Turned Eyelid (Ectropion)

 Treatment of Ectropion

 Correction of Ectropian usually involves surgery.
-Dr. Hauck can tighten the eyelid and/or repair of the supporting structures of the lid.
+Our surgeon can tighten the eyelid and/or repair of the supporting structures of the lid.
 If you have an outwardly turned eyelid, call us today to schedule an appointment.